 Can’t forget the squid and cake station.

 I won’t lie, this was way cooler than I expected.
 To be fair, I had no expectations.
+And I have never been to one of these before although apparently they are pretty common in random South East Asian cities.
 It’s a good thing if you have friends with you because you’ve got a lot of fun photo ops.
 It comes bundled with your ticket for the Langkawi Cable Car so if you’ve got time to kill before or afterward, you should at least check it out.
 Every hour, they have a light show in the main room.
 It was meh but if you happened to be tripping on shrooms or acid it would probably be lit.

 This is the highest point of the island and a doozy of an adventure.
 This was a journey.
 A journey that resulted in my scooter running out of gas and its battery dying immediately after accomplishing it.
 The payoff?
 Very little.
 We weren’t allowed to enter the place at the top and the view wasn’t anything particularly special.